andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/01-you_should_do_this.md

 	<figcaption class="figure-caption">She's just the best</figcaption>
 </figure>

-This particular missive contains a link to a post by the American Dance Festival with the headline
+The missive is a simple command, "you should do this," accompanied by a link to a post from the American Dance Festival with the headline
-<a href="https://www.instagram.com/p/CpLbgk9J-FI/?igshid=MzRlODBiNWFlZA==" target="_blank" rel="noreferrer noopener">*Audition Opportunity for NC-based Performers*</a>
+<a href="https://www.instagram.com/p/CpLbgk9J-FI/?igshid=MzRlODBiNWFlZA==" target="_blank" rel="noreferrer noopener">*Audition Opportunity for NC-based Performers*</a>.

-Audition?
-Why on earth is she sending me a link to an audition?
-I've never auditioned for anything in my life.
+Huh?
+Why on earth is she sending me a link to an audition opportunity?
 I skeptically click the link.

 <div class="text-muted fst-italic mx-3 mb-3">
-In honor of the ADF’s decade of collaborating with the Nasher Museum of Art, it is bringing back a community favorite from 2013: Mark Haim’s “This Land Is Your Land,” an evening-long dance based entirely on walking.
+"In honor of the ADF’s decade of collaborating with the Nasher Museum of Art, it is bringing back a community favorite from 2013: Mark Haim’s 'This Land Is Your Land,' an evening-long dance based entirely on walking."
 </div>

 Well, now that you mention it, "based entirely on walking" seems squarely within